edmundchong/Inventor/Touchscreen arena/Electronics Guide/Lick Spout/README.md

    - **-1**: Reset the sensor and reapply configurations.
 3. **Touch Detection**: As you touch the spout, the Serial Monitor will display the touched channel (should be C8), and the corresponding LED on the sensor will light up.

 **!
-If the LED is constantly on, unplug the arduino and connect it again.
-Make sure breadboard is on a non-conductive surface, and that the sensitivity isn't too high (aka a lower command number on serial monitor) !**
+If the LED is constantly on (detecting licks when there aren't any), unplug the arduino and connect it again.
+Make sure breadboard is on a non-conductive surface, and that the sensitivity isn't too high (aka lower command number on serial monitor as needed.
+Also make sure the wire going from lick spout to breadboard is as short as possible (longer wire = higher resistence = affects sensor sensitivity), and ideally not bumping against other electrical components.) !**